dsakethreddy/3-TYPE-MANAGEMENT-SYSTEM-3TM-PROJECT/README.md

 1) Java.sql.Connection class - to establish connection;
 2) Java.sql.PreparedStatement - to perform or to run a query;
 3) Java.sql.ResultSet - store output acquired after running a query.

+Directly import ZIP into your IDE and make sure JDK is installed and Oracle database (Note: I'm uploading JDK 17 and ORACLE 11G SETUP file too) Oracle Database Credentials
+username: database
+password: ( Refer codes inside java files )

+I'm also uploading .exe file of my project but JDK should be installed and Oracle database too.